kjw58/katiewu/README.md

 - Built with HTML and CSS
 - Hosted on GitHub Pages
-- Designed and coded my own custom theme for this site
+- Designed and coded a custom theme for this site

 ---